kyletreleaven/polyglint2d/docs/index.md

 # polyglint2d

-A small utility for intergrating linear functions over interiors of polygons in 2D.
+A small utility for integrating linear functions over convex polygonal regions in 2D.